-Our recent trip to Atlanta, Georgia, may appear to have been fraught with disaster and disappointment if you happened to read our previous post (click here to get yourself caught up to speed).
-In all honesty, despite the frustration encountered, we actually loved Atlanta!
+Our recent trip to Atlanta, Georgia, may appear to have been fraught with disaster and disappointment if you happened to read our previous post.
+In all honesty, despite the frustration encountered, we actually loved Atlanta as a whole!
 OMG, my friends!
 I had no idea there were so many things to do and see there!
-From a spectacular aquarium to a civil rights museum, two major production studios and the southern hospitality and charm ~ I really and truly did not want to leave (which is why the last post was so hard to write).
-There is soooo much to explore.
-I could have stayed there forever.
+From a spectacular aquarium to a civil rights museum, two major production studios and the genuine southern hospitality and charm ~ I really and truly did not want to leave (which is why the last post was so hard to write).
+There is soooo much to explore there.
+I could have stayed forever.
 I honestly and truly loved it ~ especially our visit to the World of Coca-Cola Museum.

 From there, we were released to do our own thing.
 The first stop is usually a picture with the Coca-Cola Polar Bear.
 Boy, was he playful that morning!
 He kept trying to cover the boys’ faces as we were taking pictures.
 It was a great way to start the day.

-In the tasting room, they also have Freestyles, the newest Coca-Cola machines that offer you the opportunity to mix and create flavors not sold in bottles or cans.
+In the tasting room, they also have Freestyles, the latest Coca-Cola machine that offers you the opportunity to mix and create flavors not sold in bottles or cans.
 From vanilla root beer to Coca-Cola Lime, all FOUR of my boys (that includes hubby) had a blast inventing, testing…..and belching (though they did do this as respectfully and as quietly as well-mannered boys are able!).

-Just as you exit the museum and enter the gift shop (gee, what a brilliant idea – cough, cough), guests are offered the opportunity to take home a souvenir glass bottle of their signature beverage, made there on the premises.
+Just as you exit the museum and enter the gift shop (gee, never saw that coming), guests are offered the opportunity to take home a souvenir glass bottle of the company’s signature beverage, made there on the premises.
 My husband was psyched because the one he had received during his initial tour had to be left behind as he was flying and glass bottles are “frowned upon” on airplanes.
 Since we were driving this trip, he could keep this one – and he has sworn to never drink its contents!

 The gift shop is adorable, in my honest opinion.
 The layout is attractive and the options broad.
 From clothing to household items to things for your pets, there were several things I could have taken home with me.
-Definitely make sure to pick out a little something as a souvenir, something you can say you actually purchased in the gift shop at the World of Coca-Cola ~ even if it’s a magnet!
+Definitely make sure to pick out a little something as a souvenir.
+You will want something you can say you purchased in the gift shop at the World of Coca-Cola ~ even if it’s a magnet!

 As we left the air conditioning and entered the Hotlanta sun, we looked back and were quite satisfied with our adventure inside the World of Coca-Cola.
-I would highly recommend visiting the museum at least once in your lifetime should you venture into this part of Georgia.
-Make a day of it and enjoy the aquarium, Center for Civil and Human Rights and, if you like heights, the Skyview Atlanta located just down the street.
+I would highly recommend taking the time to visit this museum at least once should you venture into the city.
+Make a day of it and enjoy the aquarium.
+Check out the Center for Civil and Human Rights and, if you like heights, the Skyview Atlanta located just down the street.
 Next time, we will have to make more time for fun.
-This trip was 98% business (too much in my opinion), but I’m really glad that we took the time to enjoy one of Atlanta’s prized possessions.
+This trip was 98% business (too much in my opinion).
+However, I’m really glad that we made our last stop one of Atlanta’s prized possessions.